chloegregoirecufi/api_exchange-rates/README.md

 # About project📝
 This project generates an array of exchange rates with values for currencies like Euros, Dollar, Yen and Pound.

-# Command for start projet▶️
+# Command for start api▶️
+uviconr main:app --reload

+if there is a subfolder of the application

+uvicorn sql_app.main:app --reload